 Lean back and stare up at the sky for LEGOLAND California’s eye-popping 4th of July fireworks in Carlsbad, about 45 minutes north of San Diego.
 The park’s “Red, White and BOOM” festivities have a decidedly retro feel, featuring classic activities like burlap sack races and water balloon tosses.
 Kids can bust a move during the Character Dance Parties, join LEGO building events, and join (with mom and dad) the stroller parade.
 Uncle Sam and the Statue of Liberty—on stilts—make a patriotic appearance, bands play in the LEGOLAND water park, and fireworks light up the night sky.

-Get ready to scream—beyond the signature thrill rides—when you visit this seasonal event at Universal Studios Hollywood.
+Get ready to scream—beyond the signature thrill rides—when you visit Halloween Horror Nights at Universal Studios Hollywood.
 And we don’t mean just from the usual thrill rides.
 In this series of incredibly popular scare-fest nights, the theme park turns into a haunted nightmare that will likely scare the willies out of the most stoic of visitors.

 The thumping heart of Halloween Horror Nights is found in its mazes, the “scare zones” on the theme park’s streets that re-create shriek-inducing moments from iconic horror films and television series such as The Texas Chainsaw Massacre and Halloween.
 Visitors get to walk through movie-quality haunted houses populated with ghoulish, masked, or zombified actors, known to dart out from darkened corners.

-“We wanted to completely fabricate an original story that brings together our absolute freakiest, scariest, most disturbing ideas,” says Crypt TV director Eli Roth, who helped create a new Terror Tram for the theme park.
+“We wanted to completely fabricate an original story that brings together our absolute freakiest, scariest, most disturbing ideas,” says Crypt TV director Eli Roth, who has helped create one of the annual Terror Trams for the theme park.
 “Halloween Horror Nights is the must-see event for any horror movie fan—like the Super Bowl for scary movies—and is my favorite event of the year.”

 The event’s other staples give spooky makeovers to park attractions, like the masked Jabbawockeez dancers performing at the Special Effects Show.
-Or, board the Terror Tram, the movie backlot train tour that has been hijacked for the season by Hollywood Harry—the nightmarish clown from digital network Crypt TV—and includes stops at the actual Psycho House and the Bates Motel from Alfred Hitchcock’s classic thriller.
+Or, board the Terror Tram, the movie backlot train tour that has been hijacked for the 2017 season by “titan of terror” Chucky—and includes stops like the actual Psycho House and the Bates Motel from Alfred Hitchcock’s classic thriller.